uktrade/great-components/README.md

 ### Middleware

-Middleware can be found in `directory_components.middleware.FooBar`.
+Middleware can be found in `great_components.middleware.FooBar`.

 | Middleware | Notes |
 |------------|-------|